tpluscode/tpluscode.github.io/source/_posts/2016-04-16-introducing-heracles.markdown

 A rich interaction with the loaded resource isn't possible just yet.
 As you see above currently only the basic metadata about operations is available.
 I've also started work on accessing supported properties.
-In the future I plan a number of facilities to ease invoking operations, handling common Hydra objects in specific ways, easier extensions, etc
+In the future I plan a number of facilities to ease invoking operations, handling common Hydra objects in specific ways, easier extensions, improved error handling, etc.

 [hydra]: http://hydra-cg.com/spec/latest/core/
 [Argolis]: https://github.com/wikibus/argolis